 Back when I first started hosting game servers, I used to host them from the command line on Linux.
+For more on choosing a server, check out our guide to the best VPS for gaming.

 When it was just me doing everything, this wasn't an issue.